XN-F/GridBasedPyrazine/README.md

 # Code for Grid Based Simulation of Pyrazine

-This repository provides the Python code supporting the manuscript titled **[Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine]**, submitted to *Digital Discovery*.
+This repository provides the Python code supporting the manuscript titled **[Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine]**.

 ### Repository Contents